especialkim/synaptic-bridge/README.md

 ### 2. Folder Mapping Setup

+When you change any option in Folder Mapping Setup or Advanced Settings, the corresponding sync will be automatically disabled for safety.
+After updating all settings, make sure to re-enable the mapping to resume synchronization.

-1. Click "Add Folder Mapping" to create a new mapping
+1. Click "Add Folder Mapping" to create a new mapping.
 2. For each mapping, configure:
-   - **Vault Path**: Relative path within your Vault (can be selected with the folder finder button)
+    2.1 **Vault Path**: Relative path within your Vault (can be selected with the folder finder button).
-   - **External Folder Path**: Absolute path to the external folder to synchronize (can be selected with the folder selection button)
+    2.2 **External Folder Path**: Absolute path to the external folder to synchronize (can be selected with the folder selection button).
-   - **Enable Mapping**: Toggle to activate this specific mapping
+    2.3 **Enable Mapping**: Toggle to activate this specific mapping after all settings are updated.

 ### 3. Advanced Settings

+When you change any option in Advanced Settings, the corresponding sync will be automatically disabled.
+Please update all desired settings, then re-enable the mapping to apply changes and resume synchronization.

-- **Synchronization Direction**:
+1. **Synchronization Direction**:
     - External→Vault: Import external changes to Vault only
     - Vault→External: Export Vault changes to external folders only
     - Bidirectional: Reflect changes in both directions

-- **Bidirectional Sync Settings** (when bidirectional sync is selected):
+2. **Bidirectional Sync Settings** (when bidirectional sync is selected):
     - Merge: Merge changes from both sides
     - External Priority: External files take precedence in conflicts
     - Internal Priority: Vault files take precedence in conflicts

-- **Deleted File Handling**:
+3. **Deleted File Handling**:
-  - Property Change: Mark as deleted (add "❌" prefix to filename)
+    - Property Change: Mark as deleted (add "❌" prefix to filename and update metadata)
     - Complete Deletion: Fully delete from connected folder

-- **Filtering Options**:
+4. **Filtering Options**:
     - Ignore Hidden Files: Exclude hidden files (files starting with .) from sync
     - Exclude/Include Folders: Exclude or include specific folders from synchronization
     - Specify Extensions: Synchronize only specific file extensions (.md, .txt, etc.)
+    - **Note:** If include options are set, exclude options will be ignored.

 ## Usage Tips

 1. **Initial Setup and Initialization**:
     - When a mapping is activated, an initial scan automatically runs to synchronize existing files.

 2. **Status Monitoring**:
     - Check the current synchronization status in the Obsidian status bar.

 3. **Conflict Resolution**:
     - When using bidirectional synchronization, conflicts are automatically resolved according to your priority settings.
     - It's recommended to back up important data before using bidirectional synchronization.

 4. **Checking Changes**:
     - Synchronization-related metadata is added to the frontmatter.
     - This information allows you to verify the original location and synchronization status of files.

+5. **Make Good Use of Filtering Options**:
+    - Filtering options help you limit synchronization to only the files and folders you need.
+Use include/exclude and extension filters to optimize performance and avoid unnecessary syncs.

 ## Important Notes